All Year: Yes

 We are able to understand some Spanish too, and generally curious about all languages.

-Help: We believe 5 hours a day, 5 days per week is a good match for room and board in exchange.
-Albeit generally in the morning, it is not rare to ask you to help at a different time of the day.
-If it meets your tastes, you may even do more than five hours a day and then have more days off.
-Our primary target of course will be everything involving the garden maintenance (cleaning, working the land, harvesting, maintaining and repairing, preserving our produce, animals etc.) we may ask you to stay in the farmhouse or apartment at times as well, and help with some chores or light stuff (in case you are mixing things up, farmhouse and apartment are two different places).
+Help: We believe 25 hours per week is a good match for room and board in exchange.
+Albeit generally in the morning, it is not rare to ask you to help us at a different time of the day or in different places (like in the house).
+Our primary target of course will be everything involving the garden maintenance (weeding and cleaning, working the land, harvesting, maintaining and repairing, etc.).
+Some of our ever-going projects are the enlargement of our vegetable garden along with the improvement of the irrigation system and in our to-do list the start of a small plant nursery and greenhouse.

-Suggested clothing: work trousers/jeans, shirts (long and short sleeves), old jacket/hoodie, boots (those for builders are perfect), hat, gloves (leather).
+Suggested clothing: long work trousers/jeans, shirts (long and short sleeves), old jacket/hoodie, boots (those for builders are perfect), hat, thick leather gloves.

-Accommodation: You will be staying in our newly furbished apartment in the nearby hamlet of Carruba, 4.5 km from the main plot, which I will generically call “farm”.
-You will be provided with a bicycle to reach the plot.
-The time required to cycle from the apartment to the farm is not included in the helping hours.
-The route to reach the farm is almost all flat except for the last 1.5 km which is uphill – it has already been defined strenuous for the less experienced, therefore be aware of it.
-You must also know how to operate a gear system on a mountain bike.
-Great stuff!
-The way back will be pure fun :) remember, we drive on the right side of the road.
+Accommodation: You will be staying with me in our apartment in the nearby hamlet of Carruba.
+When not with me you are provided with a bicycle to reach the plots.
+The apartment is 4.5 km away from the main plot (the farm); the way to reach it is almost all flat except for the last 1.5 km which is uphill – it has already been defined strenuous for the less experienced, therefore be aware of it.
+You must know how to operate a gear system on a mountain bike.
+The way back will be pure fun :) The rest of the plots are much easier to reach.
+The time required to cycle is not included in the helping hours.

-Depending on the number of people that come and go, you will be given a private or shared room and might be relocated in other rooms when necessary.
+Depending on the number of people that come and go, you might be relocated in other rooms when necessary.
 Bathroom will be always shared.
-Wi-fi (both in the apartment and at the farm), washing machine and the normal appliances and equipment needed for everyday living.
+Wi-Fi, washing machine and the normal appliances and equipment needed for everyday living are available in case you are wondering.
 The apartment is on the last floor of a condo, surrounded by balconies and with a huge terrace from which you may catch sight of the sea (the apartment is just 15 minutes walking from it) or tan yourself to a crisp under the sun.

 Food: it consists of all constituents of the Mediterranean diet whereas fruit and vegetables coming primarily from our land.
 Of all meals, lunch (at around 2 pm) will be generally shared.
-We would also be delighted to try your cuisine and learn from your home style and recipes.
-The principal rule in the kitchen: NO WASTE!
-Always cook knowledgeably to avoid making things you may not eat afterwards.
 Let us know of any animal/food allergies you have.

-A word of advice: dealing with the magical and mysterious realm of our “wonderful” public services might sometimes be vexatious, especially on some ill-fated days and areas, particularly if you abandon yourself at their mercy without any prior knowledge.
+A word of advice: dealing with the mysterious realm of our “wonderful” public services might sometimes be vexatious, especially on some ill-fated days and areas, particularly if you abandon yourself at their mercy without any prior knowledge.
 Some of them are a bit of a riddle even for us locals.
+Therefore, plan your connections carefully!

-Being a fairly densely built area, villages often come in succession, merging together (sometimes it’s hard to say where the one ends and the other starts).
-You will be able to easily reach quite a few of them by bus, bicycle or even foot, covering just a few miles range.
-Each with its own church, square and historic core.
+Being a densely built area, villages often come in succession, merging together (sometimes it’s hard to say where the one ends and the other starts).
+You will be able to easily reach quite a few of them by bus, bicycle or even on foot.
+Each with its own church, piazza, and historic core.

-The area between Catania (Acireale, Acitrezza, Acicastello), Taormina (Giardini Naxos, Fiumefreddo and seaside resorts such as Fondachello, but somehow all coastal villages) and also the immediate Riposto, with its tattered promenade but with a charming Torre Archirafi (very near to Carruba too), offers a variety of cultural, historical and touristic attractions.
-However if we exclude those places, the remaining part is not otherwise subjected to foreign clout, which in my opinion makes it even more interesting.
+The area stretching from Giarre to Catania (Acireale, Acitrezza, Acicastello), Taormina (Giardini Naxos, Fiumefreddo and seaside resorts such as Fondachello, but somehow all coastal villages), the immediate Riposto and the charming Torre Archirafi (near to Carruba) offers a variety of cultural, historical and touristic attractions.
+However, excluding the biggest and most popular places, the remaining part is not otherwise subjected to foreign clout, which in my opinion makes it even more interesting.
 English isn’t used much by people here, especially by the older folk.
-We are in touch with other hosts and organic farms some of whom host volunteers too.

 Having been a helper myself, I have an overall idea of what it’s like to be treated and I will do my best in trying to make your experience as enjoyable and varied as possible.
 Apologies in advance for our possible lack of organization :)